CodingCellist/codingcellist.github.io/content/en/post/monster-hunter-wilds-beta-steam-deck/index.md

 even though I had said "no" to enabling frame generation, the graphics settings still had it turned on, and the Steam Deck doesn't support frame generation as far as I know.
-But the menus were running, just not with a game preview as the background, so I could easily navigate to the right setting and change it to "Off" myself.
+But the menus were running, just not with a game preview as the background, so I could navigate to the right setting and change it to "Off" myself.

 Ladies and gentlemen, we got graphical backgrounds on the menus!